David Tetrault: A Northwest Progression

 Today, as vice president of Modern Paving, Inc. – Peninsula, David says his favorite part of his job is interacting with his team.
 “I love working with my guys and seeing them be successful in their careers and, by extension, their lives.
 That’s what’s most rewarding for me.”

 A resident of San Mateo County (where he lives with his wife, Amy), David spends his time outside of work on a variety of active pastimes.
 “Amy and I own a dog walking and boarding business, so I help with that,” he details.
 “We both like to stay fit by running and working out, and I also enjoy surfing.
 When we’re not working or exercising, we like to go to the movies, go out to dinner and just relax.”

 In regard to a professional philosophy, David believes in treating others with respect—especially if they work for you.
 “I treat my guys as equals, no matter who they are or where they come from,” he explains.
 “Because of my professional background, I can really relate to what they go through as laborers.
 I’ve seen owners and managers who can’t relate and don’t treat their guys very well, and I think it’s because they’ve never walked in their shoes.”

 When asked the first thing he’d do if he were to retire tomorrow, David says he’d take a vacation.
 “It might sound cliché, but it would be nice to do a little traveling.
 I’d like to go back to Europe and spend some time in Italy, Greece, and other countries in the Mediterranean region.”

 Ask Me Anything!

 Q: What was your first job?

-A: When I was 11, I got a job cleaning floors and doing deliveries for a supermarket near my neighborhood.
+A: When I was 14, I got a job as a dishwasher for a local Italian restaurant.